DundasData/dundas-bi-helm-readme/README.md

 # Defining the Dundas BI scheduler

 The Dundas BI scheduler parameters are defined as parameters that start with `dundas.bi.scheduler`.
 Dundas BI requires one scheduler service.
 If multiple scheduler services are running only one will do the work at a time, and the other will act as a backup if the other goes down.
 The Dundas BI Helm chart allows for multiple ways to set up the scheduler service.
-It can be added to every website deployment by setting the `dundas.bi.website.includeSchedulerAndAuthBridgeInWebsiteContainer` to true.
+It can be added to every website deployment by setting the `dundas.bi.website.useFullImage` to true.
 This will add the scheduler to the website deployment container(s).
 Alternatively, you can run the scheduler as a separate deployment by setting the `dundas.bi.scheduler.enabled` to `true`.

 # Defining the Dundas BI authbridge

 There are two ways to enable the authbridge.
-The first way is to set `dundas.bi.website.includeSchedulerAndAuthBridgeInWebsiteContainer` to `true`.
-The second way is set `dundas.bi.website.includeSchedulerAndAuthBridgeInWebsiteContainer` to `false`, and set `dundas.bi.authbridge.enabled` to `true`.
+The first way is to set `dundas.bi.website.useFullImage` to `true`.
+The second way is set `dundas.bi.website.useFullImage` to `false`, and set `dundas.bi.authbridge.enabled` to `true`.
 In this case it requires the ingress to be enabled as the authbridge website needs to be placed as a virtual directory under the Dundas BI website.

+# Defining the Dundas BI export.

+There are two ways to enable the export.
+The first way is to set `dundas.bi.website.useFullImage` to `true`.
+The second way is set `dundas.bi.website.useFullImage` to `false`, and set `dundas.bi.export.enabled` to `true`.

+# Defining the Dundas BI python.

+There are two ways to enable the python.
+The first way is to set `dundas.bi.website.useFullImage` to `true`.
+The second way is set `dundas.bi.website.useFullImage` to `false`, and set `dundas.bi.python.enabled` to `true`.

 # Defining the Service